Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/README.md

 Step 4: Quantification

 - Estimates damage area and geometric metrics in 3D
-- Uses depth maps and plane fitting for metric quantification
+- Uses depthmaps and a plane fitting for metric quantification

 📁 Scripts/Step4_Quantification/